-Unlike some cities, Linden isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Linden are a mix of both white- and blue-collar jobs.
-Overall, Linden is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Linden who work in office and administrative support (10.64%), sales jobs (7.72%), and healthcare (7.41%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Linden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Linden is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Linden who work in management occupations (16.02%), healthcare (10.22%), and office and administrative support (10.11%).

-Because of many things, Linden is a great place for families with children to consider.
-First of all, many other families with children live here, making Linden a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Linden has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Linden is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Linden’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The percentage of people in Linden who are college-educated is somewhat higher than the average US community of 21.84%: 27.38% of adults in Linden have at least a bachelor's degree.
+The education level of Linden citizens is substantially higher than the typical US community, as 31.51% of adults in Linden have at least a bachelor's degree.

-The per capita income in Linden in 2010 was $27,583, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $110,332 for a family of four.
+The per capita income in Linden in 2018 was $37,704, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $150,816 for a family of four.
 However, Linden contains both very wealthy and poor people as well.

 The people who call Linden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Linden residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Linden include Irish, Polish, English, and Italian.
+Important ancestries of people in Linden include German, English, Irish, Polish, and Italian.

 The most common language spoken in Linden is English.
-Other important languages spoken here include French and Arabic.
+Other important languages spoken here include Polish and Italian.